 This reversal of climate in itself would be bad enough, but geology brought soils high in silt into the mix.
 Silt rubbed between the fingers feels very fine, floury when dry, slippery-soapy when wet, non-cohesive….. and there you have it.

 We had spent well over $200,000 in 2015 upgrading unstable sections of the road with log cribbings (such as in the photo above) and bridges.
 During the spring of 2018 we spent $25,000 maintaining access into this valley to plant trees, including almost daily shovel work to manage water.
 We commissioned a geo-technical report over the summer with hopes that upgrades and additions of additional drainage structures and careful maintenance may make the road manageable for the future.
-Recommendations from this report are being installed during the months of October and the first weeks of November.
-Works include 13 additional culverts, ditching and in-sloping of the road in difficult sections at an estimated cost of $30,000.
-Keen works were done by CJ Logging, Settles, Sean Brenton Industries and Shane McKinnon.
+We were able to install some, but not all recommendations from this report due to a delay in construction equipment and winter settling in.
+Works included 13 additional culverts, ditching and in-sloping of the road in difficult sections at a cost of $15,000.
+Recent Keen works were done by Shane McKinnon and Ron Jardine.